 Is It Better To Use a Monitor or TV for Gaming

 Depending on whether you’re gaming on a console or on a PC, you’re going to need to choose between a TV and a monitor.
-In practical terms, whichever you end up with is going to depend almost entirely on how far away from the screen you need to sit.
+In practical terms, whichever you end up with is going to depend almost entirely on how far away from the monitor you need to sit.

 Monitors are far better for PC users since they’ll usually sit up and in front of their desks, while gaming with a keyboard and a mouse.
 TVs will work perfectly for console gamers who might use their gaming setup as a living room centerpiece or a multimedia powerhouse.